lucasrsd/public-lending-bank/README.md

 # Lending bank
-#### This project is just a personal study, using all knowledge from public sources.
+#### This project is just a personal studying, trying to create a transactional bank environment running with multi-active regions.

 ## Features
 - Loan simulation